PasinduOG/Salary-Information-System/README.md

 - **Minimum salary requirement**: Rs.
 50,000
 - **Maximum loan period**: 5 years
 - **Interest rate**: 15% per annum
-- **Maximum monthly installment**: 60% of salary
+- **Monthly installment**: Fixed at 60% of salary
-- Uses compound interest formula for accurate calculations
+- Loan amount calculated using monthly installment payment formula
+- Result rounded to nearest thousand

 ## How to Use